Mercutio

 • Key Traits: Witty, mercurial, bawdy, fearless, sceptical of love, and dangerously combative.

-• The Core Conflict: A man whose verbal genius and emotional volatility make him the play's most charismatic figure — and whose impatience with Romeo's love-sickness leads him into a fight he cannot afford to fight.
+• The Core Conflict: Verbal genius and emotional volatility make him the play's most charismatic figure.
+His impatience with Romeo's love-sickness leads him into a fight he cannot afford.

 • Key Actions: Mocks Romeo's lovesickness; delivers the Queen Mab speech; gatecrashes the Capulet ball; teases the Nurse; confronts Tybalt when Romeo refuses; is killed under Romeo's arm.